EzeChinedumUchenna/terraform-AzureLinuxVM-NSG-RT-PIP/README.md

 To expose our Nginx web server to the outside world, we need to create a public IP address using the azurerm_public_ip and network interface resources azurerm_network_interface.
 The network interface resides in the subnet and will be attached to the virtual machine exposing a web server to the outside world.

 ## Azure Virtual Machine Instance
-Create the Azure VM as shown in the terraform code in the main.tf
+Create the Azure VM with Auto shutdown running Nginx as shown in the terraform code in the main.tf

 ## Execution Plan and Applying the Changes
 You can now generate the execution plan by running the plan command and checking if everything is as expected.